simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

 - compute SHA512 digest
 - pad the file to match the whole number of chunks in size,
-- encrypt it with a randomly chosen symmetric key and IV (e.g., using NaCL cryptbox),
+- encrypt it with a randomly chosen symmetric key and IV (e.g., using NaCL cryptobox),
 - split into fixed size chunks
 - upload each chunk to a randomly chosen server.